crim50n/falai-paw/README.md

 ### 1. Endpoint Discovery

-On startup, the frontend sends a request to the local `/endpoints` path.
-The `server.py` script handles this by searching the `endpoints/` directory for all `openapi.json` files and returns a list of their paths.
+On startup, the frontend loads the list of available models from a predefined configuration.
 The frontend then fetches each schema to populate the endpoint dropdown.

 ### 2. Dynamic Form Generation